 Each year Immanuel identifies Missoula families to receive gifts and food through our Giving Tree program.
-This year families were selected from the Carole Graham Home, Aspen House, Washington Middle School and some Family Promise Alumni.
+This year families were selected from the Carole Graham Home, Washington Middle School and Family Promise Alumni.
 New families are selected each year.

 Immanuel quilters create quilts all year long in anticipation of donating them to the Giving Tree Families.
 Each child from the Giving Tree families is given a quilt, and each family receives a quilt to remind them of the warmth of God’s love.
 Quilters meet on Thursdays between 9:30 am and noon.

 How Can You be Involved?

 Sign up to help with the Giving Tree.

 Contact Eileen Brown (214-4080) if you would like to be involved and she is sure to find a way for you to help!